benfulcher/hctsa/README.md

 An accompanying web resource for this project is [Comp-Engine Time Series](http://www.comp-engine.org/timeseries), which allows users to compare thousands of diverse types of time-series analysis code and time-series data.
 Note that the code files on Comp-Engine Time Series are based on an early implementation and rarely match with the updated features and functions contained in this repository.

-### Other time-series analysis software packages
+### pyunicorn

-* A python-based nonlinear time-series analysis and complex systems code package, [pyunicorn](http://scitation.aip.org/content/aip/journal/chaos/25/11/10.1063/1.4934554).
+A python-based nonlinear time-series analysis and complex systems code package, [pyunicorn](http://scitation.aip.org/content/aip/journal/chaos/25/11/10.1063/1.4934554).